Pro Football Hall of Fame: Voting procedure

-To be eligible for the nominating process, a player or coach must have been retired for at least five years; any other contributor such as a team owner or executive can be voted in at any time.
+To be eligible for the nominating process, a player must have been retired for at least five years and coaches for one; any other contributor such as a team owner or executive can be voted in at any time.

 Fans may nominate any player, coach or contributor by simply writing via letter or email to the Pro Football Hall of Fame.
 The Selection Committee is then polled three times by mail (once in March, once in September, and once in October) to eventually narrow the list to 25 semi-finalists.
-In November, the committee then selects 15 finalists by mail balloting.
+In November, the committee then selects 13 player finalists by mail balloting.

+Starting with the 2027 selection process, the Seniors category, consisting of players who completed their careers more than 25 years ago, has been eliminated.
+All players who have been retired for at least 5 years will be considered in a single pool.
+The Coaches and Contributors Committees, subcommittees of the overall Selection Committee, nominate coaches and contributors.
+The Contributors category, previously restricted to individuals who made contributions to the game in areas other than playing or coaching, now allows "consideration of a candidate’s full football résumé that may include playing, coaching and other contributions to the sport".
+Each subcommittee will advance a single finalist for consideration by the entire Selection Committee.

-A Seniors and Contributors Committee, subcommittees of the overall Selection Committee, nominate Seniors (those players who completed their careers more than 25 years ago) and Contributors (individuals who made contributions to the game in areas other than playing or coaching).
-The Seniors Committee and Contributors Committee add one or two finalist(s) on alternating years, which makes a final ballot of 18 finalists under consideration by the full committee each year.
+Previously, a single Seniors and Contributors Committee, subcommittees of the overall Selection Committee, nominated Seniors and Contributors.
+The Seniors Committee and Contributors Committee added one or two finalist(s) on alternating years, which made a final ballot of 18 finalists under consideration by the full committee each year.
 Committee members are instructed to only consider a candidate's professional football contributions and to disregard all other factors.

 The Selection Committee then meets on "Selection Saturday", the day before each Super Bowl game to elect a new class.
 To be elected, a finalist must receive at least 80% support from the committee.
+Starting in 2027, all finalists will be treated as a single pool of candidates, without regard to induction categories.
 At least four, but no more than nine, candidates are elected annually.
+Due to COVID-19 issues, the meeting was held remotely throughout the first part of the 2020s; the upcoming 2027 selection meeting will be the first in-person meeting since 2019.